JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

 1. Allow password modification
 2. Links to related items
-3. Formatting for fields
-  - E.g., £ sign for cost fields, and seconds should be in local time format hh:mm:ss
-4. Improve time input, should at least be number but is it possible to use the time input componenet without a timezone
-1. Button in overflow for calculating cost fields
+3. Button in overflow for calculating cost fields
-2. Delete self
+4. Delete self
   - with confirmation
-1. Differences for admins?
+5. Differences for admins?
   - View all data?
   - User management?
 Yes probably required.
     - Only show user management link in nav if the user is admin